hgsherid17/Intranet-Login/README.md

 ### Access Levels
 0 - Admin access; user can choose any menu option

-1 - Accounting access; user can access Time Reporting, Accounting, Engineering Documents, and IT Helpdesk
+1 - Employee access; user can access Time Reporting, Accounting, Engineering Documents, and IT Helpdesk

 2 - HR access; user can access Time Reporting, HR Documents, and IT Helpdesk